jeyu54217/Notes/Python/File_IO.md

 file_path = "example.txt"

-# Writting to a text file
-# Open the file in write mode (previous contents will be removed)
+# Writting the text to a text file in write mode (previous contents will be removed)
 with open(file_path, "w") as file:
     file.write("Hello, world!\n")
     file.write("This is an example file.\n")
     file.write("Writing some text to demonstrate file I/O.")

-# Appending to a text file
-# Open the file in append mode (previous contents will not be removed)
+# Appending the text to a text file in append mode (previous contents will not be removed)
 with open(file_path, "a") as file:
     file.write("\nAppending more text to the file.")

-# Reading from a text file
-# Open the file in read mode
+# Reading the text to a text file in read mode
 with open(file_path, "r") as file:
     # Read the entire file
     content = file.read()